boaks/zephyr-coaps-client/docu/CONFIGURATION.md

 ## List of overlays

+[prov-prj.conf](../prov-prj.conf) prepares to generate an initial image including the setting values.

 [bsec-prj.conf](../bsec-prj.conf) prepares to use **Bosch bme680 BSEC library**, see above.

 [bme-prj.conf](../bme-prj.conf) prepares to use **Bosch bme680 Zephyr Sensor library**, see above.